Handcrafted-Market/shippo-php-client/README.md

 This is very much a work in progress and PRs are welcome.

 ## How to use the package
 All interactions exist on the client object once it's initialized.
-For instance, you could do the following to create a new shipment.
+For instance, you could do the following to create a new shipment and then get it's status.

 ```
 $client = new \handcrafted\shippo\Client('your_api_token');